 The amount of runoff that can happen depends on:

-Topography of the land (slopes, hills and valleys).
+Topography of the land (slopes, hills, and valleys).

 If it rains in areas with lots of hills and valleys, the water tends to have little time to be absorbed into the soil.
-It quickly runs down the slopes into the valleys and end up the flowing streams.
+It quickly runs down the slopes into the valleys and ends up the flowing streams.
 If an area is very plain and level in nature, the water has nowhere to flow to and tends to have more time to be absorbed into the soil, and also gets evaporated.

-The nature (make -up) of the soil or ground.
+Nature (make -up) of the soil or ground.

 Areas with soft, porous soils absorb more water than areas with rocky non-porous surfaces.

-The amount of precipitation.
+Amount of precipitation.

 Sometimes, precipitation occurs in mild showers over long periods of time.
-When that happens, the ground in not saturated and the water is easily absorbed into the soil.
+When that happens, the ground is not saturated and the water is easily absorbed into the soil.
 Some of it too will evaporate.
 In other instances, there could be very heavy rain or snow-melts, and the water is so much that it floods the area and water will find its own level.